 The background colors in the printer indicator fields tell you at a glance whether or not the value or item is suitable or ready for printing.

-een-suitable/ready for printing r example, in Figure 6-4 on the previous page: Ambient-The ambient temperature of the printing chamber is within the acceptable range.
+Green-suitable/ready for printing For example, in Figure 6-4 on the previous page: Heads (°C)-The heads have reached the temperature required for printing models.
+Ambient-The ambient temperature of the printing chamber is within the acceptable range.
 Heads Liquid-The level of Model and Support material in the print-block reservoir is OK.
-Heads Vacuum-The vacuum level in the system is within the acceptable range. ue-not ready r example, in Figure 6-4 on the previous page: UV lamps-The UV lamps are not on.
-Heads (°C)-The heads have not reached the temperature required for printing models (in printing mode).
-Pre-Heater-The Model and Support resins need to be heated before being supplied to the print block.
-The temperature has not yet reached the acceptable range.

-• Red-not suitable for printing (or indicates a warning) For example, in Figure 6-4 on the previous page:

-■ Waste-The weight of the waste container is 9000 grams, more than allowed when beginning a print job.
-(See "Replacing the Waste Container" on page 6-78.)
+Heads Vacuum-The vacuum level in the system is within the acceptable range.
+Pre-Heaters-The Model and Support resins have been heated to the required temperature before being supplied to the print block. • Blue-not ready For example, in Figure 6-4 on the previous page: ☐ UV lamps-The UV lamps are not on. • Red -not suitable for printing (or indicates a warning) For example, in Figure 6-4 on the previous page: Waste-The weight of the waste container is 9000 grams, more than allowed when beginning a print job.
+(See "Replacing the Waste Container" on page 6-90.)
 The color of the material cartridges displayed in the printer interface indicates which cartridges are active for the current (or next) print job.